Research Related Complaints

 What should I do if I have a concern about research or a potential breach of the UNE CCR?

-Have you spoken with a Research Integrity Advisor?
+Have you spoken with a Research Integrity Advisor (RIA)?

 Your first point of contact should be a Research Integrity Advisor.
 They will be familiar with the CCR and the Procedures for the Investigation of Research Conduct Breaches or Related Complaints (Procedures).
-RIAs will offer confidential advice on whether the matter should be referred to the Research Integrity Office.
+RIAs will offer advice on making a research related complaint.

-Where your concern relates to human or animal ethics, initial enquiries should be made with either the Chair Human Research Ethics Committee, Professor Frances Quirk, or the Chair of the Animal Ethics Committee, Dr Adam Hamlin.
+Where your concern relates to human or animal ethics, initial enquiries should be made with either the Chair Human Research Ethics Committee, firstname.lastname@example.org or the Chair of the Animal Ethics Committee, Dr Adam Hamlin.

 You can also make a complaint directly to the Research Integrity Office at email@example.com.